Do you hear noises in the dark?

 Chinchillas Need Time Out Of The Cage Even If It’s At Night

 Chinchillas spend most of their lives in their cages, so it is only understandable that they might get bored in there.
 Regardless of the size of the cage, this is one of the reasons it’s so important to get your chinchilla out of the cage at least once a day.

-They love the interaction time, and it gives them just something slightly out of the ordinary that they can do even if it’s short-lived and doesn’t last long.
+They love the interaction time, and it gives them just something slightly out of the ordinary that they can do, even if it’s short-lived and doesn’t last long.

 Chinchillas make fantastic pets so it’s always important to do everything you can to keep them happy and provide this interaction time to keep their mental state healthy.

-Do I Need to Do Anything Else for My Chinchilla at Night?
+Do I Need To Do Anything Else For My Chinchilla At Night?

 Nope, whatever you are doing is probably perfectly sufficient.
 As always, I highly recommend that time out of the cage at least once per day, and this doesn’t necessarily even need to be at night time.
 I do it early in the morning, which is the other active period.

 If you are checking all these boxes for your chinchilla, you’re doing a fantastic job, so keep it up.
 No further actions are necessary to keep your chinchilla happy and safe regardless of what time of day it is.

 At the end of the day, your chinchilla doesn’t really do much at night.
-This is in part because they don’t really have much, they can do regardless of how fun the cage is structured to be.
+This is in part because they don’t really have much they can do, regardless of how fun the cage is structured.

 They sleep for many hours per day and in large chunks of time.